 Once the initial work is done and if the sales funnel is good, they can continue to make money from this product long after producing it.

 Other things might be courses, either for things for photography, how to blog, or whatever else you can think of!
-Some of these may require a little ongoing work but will also still be a good passive income source.
+Some of these may require ongoing work but will still be a good passive income source.

 As an expansion on the above, there are several bloggers I know of who now organise whole tours for their readers, inviting them to come along and experience a destination with them.
 If done right, these can be really popular and a great way for a travel blogger to make money.